 (this series will contain at least three or four posts)

-In thisthis and this blogpost on this blog I showed the Swedish spirit seer Emanuel Swedenborg (1688-1772) to be a universalist, that he believed in the ultimate salvation of all beings.
+Emanuel Swedenborg (1688-1772) to be a universalist, that he believed in the ultimate salvation of all beings.
 I had a pretty big evidence material, but I focused on the early parts of his "Spiritual Diary" (which Swedenborg never published during his life time).
 In this series I will quote from works by Swedenborg right up until 1764, when Swedenborg published "Divine Providence".
 The passages I quoted from his Spiritual Diary was from 1747 and 1748.
 In this series I will research his other main writings, and also his later writings, and I have in them evidence for a later universalism, too.
 The argument that Swedenborg altered his opinion on this issue in his later years, is therefore not plausible.

-There is thus much more evidence material to show that Swedenborg was a universalist.
-The following quotes are from Swedenborg's giant work "Arcana Coelestia" ("Heavenly Secrets", here you can read it for free), an exposition of Genesis and Exodus.
+here you can read it for free), an exposition of Genesis and Exodus.
 This work is not just something inferior and private that Swedenborg did not publish during his life, as his Diary was, it is one of his main works, which he himself published during his life time.

 Here are the quotes (in them it is very clear that one can be saved from hell if one once ends up there.
-Conservative swedenborgians say that Swedenborg taught that this was not possible).
+Conservative Swedenborgians say that Swedenborg taught that this was not possible).
 Comments after the quotes are by me:

 From 696: